 Every two years in the United States, there are over 500,000 public offices up for election.
 During that time, more than a million and a half candidates will seek elected office.
 For many of these candidates, it will be their first race.

-Maybe you are running for office this season.
+Maybe you are running for office this year.
 If you are, preparation is essential.
-Many new candidates find the campaigning process overwhelming.
-In this post, we answer some common question about running for public office.
+Many first-time political candidates find the process to be overwhelming.
+Here is information and resources to help you get started.

 - How do I win an election?

-- What is a good reason to run for office?
+- What are some good reasons to run for elected office?

 - What are the requirements to run for office?